CSUN-IT/lambda-bundler-action/README.md

 - `zip-file-s3`: The name of the ZIP file as it'd belong in S3 (with the extension)
 - `zip-file-s3-wo-ext`: The name of the ZIP file as it'd belong in S3 (without the extension)

+### Generated Files

+This action generates some metadata files that should be included in your Lambda ZIP files.

+#### `.bundle-version.txt`

+This action additionally creates a `.bundle-version.txt` file in `$GITHUB_WORKSPACE` that __should__ be included in your Lambda ZIP files.
+This file contains the time this action was run and what SHA1 (i.e. which commit) was bundled.
+If there is ever any doubt about which commit a Lambda ZIP contains, this file will be the truth and with a commit, you can also determine _who_ triggered this build.

 ## Attention CSUN Staff

 This repository is public by design, it **must** remain public due to [GitHub Actions only supporting pulling actions from public repositories](https://github.com/github/roadmap/issues/74).
 Please do **not** change the visibility of this repository and break all of our workflows; this is not the security risk you're looking for.